What is a PPA? The Guide to Power Purchase Agreements

 If this is not the case, we may want to consider a long-form contract where all the terms of the agreement are defined.

-It is important to know how these changes will be handled in your PPA.
+It is important to know how these changes will be managed in your PPA.

 Guaranteed availability is a percentage of the volume that is guaranteed in the contract.
 Know how under-performance will be contractually treated.